xrdocs/ncs5500/_tutorials/introducing-nc57-48q2d-lc.md

 `Note: 1G MAcsec support on the SFP56 ports (32-47) are not available in the initail release and`

-This line card variants support industry standard class C timing on all the ports when the modular chassis is equiped with NC55-RP2-E card.
+This line card variants can support industry standard class C timing on all the ports when the modular chassis is equiped with NC55-RP2-E card.

+`Note that Class-C timing support on J2 Native mode is in software roadmap`

 ## Scalability & Use Cases